Sinking of the Rainbow Warrior: In popular culture

-Rainbow Warriors, a space marine chapter in the tabletop war-game Warhammer 40,000 (1987–1993) is named after the ship.
+Murder in the Pacific is a three-part documentary about the sinking, directed by Chloe Campbell.
+It was broadcast on BBC2 in March 2023.

+The 1985 song "Hercules" by the Australian band Midnight Oil is about the sinking.
+In 1990 New Zealand singer/songwriter Martin Curtis recorded and released "The End of the Rainbow", on the album The Daisy Patch.
 The 1989 song "Little Fighter", by the Danish/American band White Lion, is about the sinking.
 It is also referenced in the 2004 song "Walkampf" by German punk band Die Toten Hosen.
 In 2005, a supergroup of New Zealand musicians and artists recorded a cover of Anchor Me, by the New Zealand rock band The Mutton Birds, to commemorate the 20th anniversary of the bombing.
-The song peaked at #3 in the New Zealand singles chart.
+The song peaked at No. 3 in the New Zealand singles chart.